 Here’s another suspect.
 It’s someone as legendary as Harrison Ford and twice the actor that Charlton Heston ever was, and three times as roguish: Peter O’Toole.

 Yes, Peter O’Toole, who died in 2013, and who is perhaps best known for his role as Lawrence of Arabia in the David Lean film of 1962.

 He never donned the iconic fedora and brown leather jacket on the big screen.
 No bull-whip.
 But in between Oscar nominations for his portrayals of an ego-maniacal and spiritually damaged T.E.
-Laurence and the swashbuckling, albeit redemptive, drunk Alan Swann, Peter O’Toole played a real-life role, fervidly looting ancient tombs and building a world class collection of ill-gotten antiquities.
+Laurence and the swashbuckling, redemptive drunk Alan Swann, Peter O’Toole played a real-life role, fervidly looting ancient tombs.

 “O’Toole’s passion for archaeology and collecting antiquities began on Lawrence of Arabia, and was happily satisfied with each new far-flung location,” writes Robert Sellers in Peter O’Toole: The Definitive Biography.
 “Dotted around the house were Noh masks from Japan, a bejeweled Persian chest and his particular favorite — pre-Columbian art.”

 The lengths to which O’Toole would go for his “collecting” activities was quite astonishing.

 “He once confided to the photographer Bob Willoughby that he smuggled a pair of precious Greek earrings through customs by hiding them in his foreskin, resulting in some minor discomfort that lasted weeks,” Sellers reveals.